Skip to main content

 Information on coursework extensions.

-If you find that your circumstances are such that you are struggling to complete your coursework assessment on time, you can apply for an extension to your submission deadline.
+If you are experiencing circumstances that are making it difficult to complete your coursework assessment on time, you can apply for an extension to your submission deadline.

-Whatever the reason, if you are struggling with your assessment please talk to your Personal Tutor, Student Experience Officer or Director of Studies as soon as you can.
-Your discussion could be used as supporting evidence if you request a coursework extension, and could help you identify alternative options to requesting an extension.
+Whatever the reason, if you are struggling with your assessment please talk to your Academic Advisor, Student Experience Officer or Director of Studies as soon as you can before the original deadline.
+Your discussion could be used as supporting evidence if you request a coursework extension, and could help you identify alternative options to requesting an extension that may be more appropriate to your circumstances.

 Granting your request for a coursework extension